samsonajulor/zacrac/README.md

 3. Extract the user's email from the verified token.
 4. Retrieve the user from the database based on the email.
 5. Check if the user is already marked as active.
-6. If the user is not active, update their status to active and save the changes.
+6. If the user is not active, it updates their status to active and save the changes.
-7. Return a success response indicating successful registration.
+7. Returns a success response indicating successful registration.

 ### User Retrieval